The awards submission portal for #ADAA2019 is now closed.

 - Recognition at the conference Opening Session

-- Basic Neuroscience and Clinical Research Tracks: Presentation of a poster at one of the New Research Poster sessions at the conference and consideration to present abstract at the annual meeting of either ACNP or ABCT
+- Basic Neuroscience and Clinical Research Tracks: Presentation of a poster at one of the New Research Poster sessions at the conference is mandatory.

 - Practice Track: Case consultation session with a senior clinician from the ADAA membership